- Why Sharetru?

 SOC 2 compliance also necessitates monitoring of internal controls and whether or not they are in place and functioning as intended.
 Secondly, effective monitoring of cybersecurity activities also includes a process for communicating any deficiencies in a timely manner to team members responsible for taking corrective action.

 How does an organization control both physical and logical access to systems?
-At FTP Today, we use security software, infrastructure and architectures to secure information assets to align with SOC 2 requirements.
+At Sharetru, we use security software, infrastructure, and architectures to secure information assets to align with SOC 2 requirements.
 We register and authorize new internal and external users before granting system access.
 We also restrict physical access to facilities and assets, while protecting against external threats, protecting against in-transit threats, and detecting/preventing malicious software.

-Systems operations in compliance with SOC 2 includes five specific activities:
+Systems operations in compliance with SOC 2 include five specific activities:

 The SOC framework is meant to evolve to best combat the latest and greatest cybersecurity threats.
 Compliance with SOC 2 means creating change management policies and procedures that help ensure our organization is always best positioned to prevent cybersecurity incidents.
-At FTP Today, we are always implementing the best infrastructure, data, software and procedures to ensure the efficacy of our cybersecurity program.
+At Sharetru, we are always implementing the best infrastructure, data, software, and procedures to ensure the efficacy of our cybersecurity program.

 Effective risk management includes choosing risk-mitigation activities in response to business disruptions, plus assessing and managing any risk related to working with third-party vendors and business partners.